Rinfella/zola-ssg/content/Installing kitty terminal.md

 You can confirm the kitty installation by running `kitty` from your current terminal.
 Kitty terminal should launch as a new window if your installation is correct.

+NOTE: If you want more updated version of `kitty` terminal, then you can check out the official [kitty installation guide](https://sw.kovidgoyal.net/kitty/).
+They have a link to download and run a script for kitty installation; these are usually more up-to-date than the `apt` repository.

 You can make `kitty` the default terminal by running the following command: